 If you or your partner get any of the benefits listed above, the amount you get will be taken off your Universal Credit payments.

 Help with health and travel costs

-If you are claiming Universal Credit you may be able to get help with paying for health and travel costs for you, your partner or your children.
-You will need to make a claim using Health Costs Form HC1.
-Once you have completed this form you can post it or hand it into your local Jobs & Benefits office.
+If you are claiming Universal Credit you may be able to get help with health and travel costs for you, your partner or your children.
+You may be able to get help with the cost of:

 More information is available at Help with health costs

 Help with other costs